pixelpogo/iScale/README.md

 # iScale

-Tool to manage large cluster at Scalarium from command line.
+Tool to manage large clusters at Scalarium from command line.

 While Scalarium offers a powerful web dashboard to manage your cluster you are usually a lot faster working from command line. iScale is there to provide a role-based approach for displaying data or opening shells (using iTerm) for a single instance, all instances of a role or multiple roles in a single command.